 The Original Outdoor Sunday Farmers' Market in Edmonton!

-Callingwood Farmers’ Market in West Edmonton celebrates its 36th season in 2020.
+We are closed for the 2020 season!
+Callingwood Farmers’ Market in West Edmonton celebrates its 37th season in 2021.
 Come check out our amazing vendors offering everything from locally grown produce and meat to hand-crafted clothing and woodwork.
 Whatever you need, you’re sure to find it here – two days a week – at our popular Grand Farmers’ Market on Sundays and our Mini Mid-Week Farmers’ Market on Wednesdays.

 Callingwood Farmers Market Hours

 Weekly hours are Sundays from 10am to 3pm and Wednesdays from 12pm-5pm.
-Our last Wednesday market is on September 30, and last Sunday market is on October 11.
+We open on the first Sunday of May and run to Thanksgiving.
 See below for our weekly vendor list and map that is updated the evening before each market day.

 Covid-19 Safe Shopping Standards